-I’m not going to lie, never in my life have I had High Tea.
+I’m not going to lie, never in my life prior to this experience had I had afternoon tea.
 It’s probably the sort of thing that gets your British Passport taken off you, so this visit to London with Jess seemed the perfect opportunity to get my afternoon tea experience on.
 Which I did, twice.

-The first was at The Berkeley Hotel, and to be honest, it was not the most traditional of high tea experiences.
+The first was at The Berkeley Hotel, and to be honest, it was not the most traditional of afternoon tea experiences.
 But it was a damn good one, so I’ll let it slide.

-Rather than a traditional high tea featuring scones and cakes and, well, the sort of things you would imagine of a High Tea, the Berkeley offer a rather different experience.
-Their High Tea is fashion themed, with all the tasty pastries and cakes being modelled after recent fashion lines by top designers.
+Rather than a traditional afternoon tea featuring scones and cakes and, well, the sort of things you would imagine of an afternoon tea, the Berkeley offer a rather different experience.
+Their afternoon tea is fashion themed, with all the tasty pastries and cakes being modelled after recent fashion lines by top designers.

 I’m not really a fashion expert (probably not a huge surprise), but thankfully the many cakes and pastries came with a little card which explained what was going on, and what each was meant to represent.

-It was all a great deal of fun, made even more so by the fact that we had the posh version of High Tea, which meant starting with champagne.
+It was all a great deal of fun, made even more so by the fact that we had the posh version of afternoon tea, which meant starting with champagne.
 And who can argue with afternoon tea that starts with champagne?
 Certainly not me.
 Read a full review of our afternoon tea experience at the Berkeley, here.

 6. Kensington Gardens

 One of my favourite things about London are its huge amount of green spaces.
 I spent a great deal of time in Hyde and Regent’s Park when I was living in London, finding myself a small corner to hide away from city life for a while.

 If all of the above has you craving an escape from the hustle and bustle of the city streets, than take a bit of time to head into Kensington Gardens, one of eight Royal Parks in the city, which covers 242 acres.